 View more information about the Master of Divinity in the ACT handbook.

 To be awarded both the Master of Divinity and Certificate of Ministry, you need to successfully complete the course structure for the Master of Divinity (above) as well as the Course Structure for the Certificate of Ministry.

 Application Closing Dates

 These are the dates by which we need to receive your completed Application Form.

 - *24 January for FT students (studies start in February)

 - *5 July for FT students (studies start in July)

 How to Apply

-Contact our Registrar to discuss your interest in studying at Trinity Theological College and any questions you might have.
-Feel free to make an appointment to come and visit us at Trinity House in Leederville.
-Have a look around and meet some of the community.
+Contact our Registrar to discuss your interest in studying at Trinity Theological College or click on ‘Enquire Now’ and submit your enquiry online.
+Feel free to make an appointment to come and visit us at Trinity House in Leederville to have a look around and meet some of the community.